Churning Lawyer

 You may have trusted that your stockbroker was acting in your best interests when making transactions in your accounts, but unless you gave your permission or fully understood the investments your financial advisor was authorizing, your broker may have acted in bad faith.
 When this happens, the Financial Industry Regulatory Authority (FINRA) has a solution.

 You can initiate a FINRA arbitration complaint and have your case heard.
 This could provide the opportunity for you to be awarded maximum restitution for your investment losses.
 You don’t have to go it alone.
-Get in touch with a respected churning lawyer at Wolper Law Firm to discuss the details of your case.
+Get in touch with a respected stockbroker misconduct lawyer at Wolper Law Firm, P.A. to get more information on your rights.

 What Is Churning?

-Also commonly known as excessive trading, churning occurs when a stockbroker or financial advisor makes trades in excess in an investor’s account.
+Also commonly known as excessive trading, churning occurs when a stockbroker or financial advisor makes an inordinate number of trades in an investor’s account for their own benefit—usually, in the context of receiving high commissions.
+As a practice, churning violates securities laws at both the federal and state level.
+It is considered an abuse and breach of fiduciary responsibility.
 Generally speaking, excessive trading would include transactions that occurred more than four times within one year.

 In discretionary accounts, your broker typically is authorized to make trades at their discretion.
 But in non-discretionary accounts, your broker will need your authorization before executing a trade.

-This is important because if you have a discretionary account, it is particularly critical that you keep a close eye on your accounts and review your transactions in detail to ensure that your broker has not taken advantage of you.
+This is important because if you have a discretionary account it is particularly critical that you keep a close eye on it and review your transactions in detail to ensure that your broker has not taken advantage of you via unauthorized trading.

 You may be wondering why a broker would engage in excessive trading, as it is one of the more noticeable signs of misconduct.
 The truth of the matter is that in many cases, every time a transaction is made in your account, your broker generates a commission, furthering their own financial gains.
 Trading in excess can often result in considerable investment losses.
 You may be entitled to full restitution.